If you're thinking of joining the U.S. Navy or have already done so, you may want to become a commissioned officer.

 Navy medicine offers an alternative to the administrative burden and expense of private practice for physicians, dentists, and medical service corps officers.

 This program is extremely competitive.
-Enlisted personnel aspiring toward appointment in the medical service corps should begin preparation early in their careers through a sound self-improvement program.
+Enlisted personnel aspiring toward an appointment in the medical service corps should begin preparation early in their careers through a sound self-improvement program.

 Uniformed Services University of the Health Sciences